 Persuasion is the second entry from Austen on this list, showing how epic of a writer this woman was.
 It is another delightful novel that revolves around love and societal hierarchy that some critics regard as Austen’s most sentimental work.
 Readers of this book will notice that even in her last masterpiece.
 Jane Austen’s skill for fine ironic observations on social norms, love, and marriage is as keen as ever.

-Persuasion by Jane Austen is about second chances and missed opportunities, and a love that has now grown up.
+Persuasion by Jane Austen is about second chances, missed opportunities, and a love that has grown.
 That makes the novel even more heartbreaking and realistic than any other journalist.
 Persuasion is delicate and subtle, like all Jane Austen novels, and it was a beautiful and easy book to read.
 What’s so special about this book is that the reader comments and almost imagine so much.

 Author: Jane Austen